apify/apify-docs/sources/platform/actors/development/programming_interface/metamorph.md

 ## Benefits of metamorph

-Metamorph offers several advantages for developers:
+Metamorph offers several benefits for developers:

 - Seamless transition between Actors without starting a new run
 - Building new Actors on top of existing ones